AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>revealMeta.reveal</ins>
-<p>used to cancel an issued order pertaining to a specific order ID.
+<p>used to reveal the metaProperties for the asset.
 Defines a message and initiates the transaction. </p>
 <p><strong>Function Signature</strong></p>

 `reveal: (